Leicester Mercury Archive

 - Administrative material

 The collection covers events reported from the 1960s-1990s only, and does not include copies of the newspapers themselves.
-Much of the collection is not fully listed or catalogued, but work to improve access is ongoing.

 The archive documents the history of Leicester and Leicestershire during the second half of the twentieth century.
 Prior to its transfer to the University, it formed a working newspaper library at the paper's offices in St George's Street.
 Until the mid-1990s stories were cut from the paper on a daily basis and filed by subject for future reference.